 Pack Baby-Friendly Snacks.

-Although Costa Rican cuisine has vibrant entrees guaranteed to satisfy every appetite, babies can be particularly stringent food critics.
+Although Costa Rica cuisine has vibrant entrees guaranteed to satisfy every appetite, babies can be particularly stringent food critics.
 More than likely, your baby will be excited to try all the local produce and fresh seafood that Costa Rica has to offer, but it’s always good to be prepared just in case you find yourself lacking immediate access to food, or just want to be extra cautious in avoiding potential allergens.
 Consider traveling with a ziplock bag full of non-perishable foods such as dried fruit, crackers, or teething biscuits, so you always have something to offer your baby as needed.

 Find Baby Friendly Beaches.